rubymotion-community/motion-firebase/README.md

 #### clear!(&and_then) { |error| }

-Remove the data at this Fireball location.
+Remove the data at this Firebase location.
 Any data at child locations will also be deleted.

 The effect of the delete will be visible immediately and the corresponding events will be triggered.
-Synchronization of the delete to the Fireball servers will also be started.
+Synchronization of the delete to the Firebase servers will also be started.

 `clear!` is equivalent to calling `value(nil)`

 ###### Parameters
     and_then
-*The block to be called after the remove has been committed to the Fireball servers.*
+*The block to be called after the remove has been committed to the Firebase servers.*

 #### run(options={}, &transaction) { |data| }